viebel/modern-cljs/doc/tutorial-21.md

 instrumented with `piggieback`, to connect itself to the browser JS engine as we explained in the [Tutorial 18 - Housekeeping][8].

-## Postpone the bREPL connection
+## Predispose the bREPL connection

-As you remember there are more step to be done:
+Even if we instrumented the project with the `piggieback` lib, we still have to do more work to be able to create a bREPL connection.
+As you remember these are the step to be done:

 * create and run an http server to respect the
   [same origin policy][9];
 * create a cljs source file to create the bREPL connection;
-* create an html page which includes the link to the bREPL connection;
+* create an html page which includes the link to the JS file emitted by the `cljsbuild` which include the above bREPL connection;
 * launch the `lein repl` task from the main project directory;
 * call the `(browser-repl)` function from the CLJ REPL;
 * visit the above html page;
 * use the bREPL.

-We're going to pospone all this stuff to the next tutorial, because we first want to deploy the revised `Enfocus` lib to `clojars` and try to use it in a very simple new project to verify that even after all the changes we did, the `Enfocus` lib is still working as expected.
+We're going to pospone all this stuff for later, because we first want to deploy the revised `Enfocus` lib to `clojars` and try to use it in a very simple new project to verify that even after all the changes we made, the `Enfocus` lib is still working as expected.

 ## Deploy on clojars